PojavLauncherTeam/PojavLauncher/README.md

 - There's no planning.

 # iOS version?
-- I have that idea but unfortunately, I don't have any Mac OS devices.
+- I have that idea but unfortunately, I don't have any Mac OS devices to create a demo IPA.
 - I see GL4ES has build instruction for iOS.

 # Installing OptiFine?